Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 - Place your hand on the back of your head.

-- Push your head back into your hand while
+- Push your head back into your hand while resisting with your neck muscles.

 - Hold for 5-10 seconds, then relax.